bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 Next, install PX to use dynamic provisioning from your master node.
 You have two paths you can take to prepare your PX service.

-	1) you can directly edit the provided px-spec.yaml in the cassandra-px/StorageClass directory of this repo # [here](https://github.com/bgrissin/K8S-Cassandra/blob/master/cassandra-px/StorageClass/px-spec.yaml)
+1) you can directly edit the provided px-spec.yaml in the cassandra-px/StorageClass directory of this repo [here](https://github.com/bgrissin/K8S-Cassandra/blob/master/cassandra-px/StorageClass/px-spec.yaml)
 2) or you can create your own px-spec.yaml using the curl syntax provided below and copy into the cassandra-px/StorageClass directory

-You will have to change the etcd IP address(es) to match what private IP(s) you decided to use for your etcd service.
+In either case be sure to change the etcd IP address(es) and ports that are required to match what private IP(s) and port combination you decided to use for your etcd service performed during the K8S setup steps done previously.

      # curl -o px-spec.yaml "http://install.portworx.com?cluster=my-px-cluster&kvdb=etcd://10.100.1.3:12379&drives=/dev/dm-1&diface=bond0:0&miface=bond0&master=true"

-Once you have your px-spec.yaml created, you then should be able to create the dynamic provisioning PX service using the following command from where you created the px-spec.yaml.
+Once you have your px-spec.yaml created, you then should be able to create the PX service using the following command from where you created the px-spec.yaml.

      # kubectl apply -f px-spec.yaml